The US Awakens to Terrorism: Al Qaeda's attacks upon the United StatesWeek 2

-- Has posing as journalists been used more by assassins or by surveillance authorities?Week 8The Portuguese Waterboard Dog, cartoon by Peter Brookes, The Times (UK), 2009 [link replaced, also see DBX or find on Google images]Week 7
+- Has posing as journalists been used more by assassins or by surveillance authorities?Week 8The Portuguese Waterboard Dog, cartoon by Peter Brookes, The Times (UK), 2009 [link replaced, also see Gdrive or find on Google images]Week 7

 - How do international terrorist groups exploit the western mass media?

 - What are the communications strategies of terrorist groups?

 - To protect us from terrorism, should governments restrain the communications media?